 I was concerned the shiplap would hit at odd places, but thankfully we were able to position the boards in such a way that the lines ended up being clean and even, for the most part.

 Hence, please be sure to pre-measure for your shiplap and make whatever allowances need to be made in order to keep your lines consistent.

 Next, we added some thin corner trim to the front corners of our shiplap.

-I figured since we couldn’t have concrete, why not just mimic the floating mantle?
-It actually worked out really, really well because (1) we already had a leftover Mastercraft edge-glued pine plank from our DIY Corner Desk project and (2) a wooden surface would be completely flat which was important for us as a family since I wanted the girls to be able to make use of the hearth when they’re playing blocks or building a train track or whatever other inventions they may come up with in the coming years.
+I figured since we couldn’t have concrete, why not just mimic the floating mantel?
+It actually worked out really, really well because we already had a leftover Mastercraft edge-glued pine plank from our DIY Corner Desk project.
+More importantly, a wooden surface would be completely flat which was important for us as a family since I wanted our children to be able to make use of the hearth in their creative play.

 Once the hearth was installed, we prepped for the installation of the Billy bookcases from IKEA.
-It was important to us that they look built-in, so Eric went ahead and removed the existing baseboard and then built a small platform to raise the bookcases up about 3/4″ inch using 1×3’s.
+Since we wanted the bookcases to look built-in, Eric went ahead and removed the existing baseboard.
+Then he built a small platform to raise the bookcases up about 3/4″ inch using 1×3’s.
 Otherwise, once the baseboard was reattached the doors wouldn’t have opened.

 He also built the same platforms for the top of the Billy bookcases in order to allow us to attach the crown molding.
 So if you want to save some time, go ahead and make (4) platforms at once, two for each Billy bookcase.

 Once you’ve attached the platforms to the base of each Billy bookcase, it’s now time to install the spacer boards that will sit between the fireplace and the bookcases.
 Since we wanted the hearth to have a slight overhang on the sides, we needed to space the bookcases further away from the fireplace so the bottom doors would open.